ghaerr/elks/elkscmd/basic/README.md

 LET a = 5
 DIM a(10)
 ```
 There is no ambiguity, since a on its own refers to the simple variable 'a', and a(n) referes to an element of the 'a' array.
+For string arrays, this is incompatible with some older verisons of BASIC where ordinary string variable's lengths needed preallocation, e.g. DIM A$(80) for an 80 character string.
+Here, all string variable values are managed dynamically.

 ```
 Arithmetic operators: + - * / MOD